rewhowe/snapdragon/documentation/about.md

 * From **Ruby**: you can suffix a `?` to the end of any variable or function call to have its value or return value cast to a boolean, similar to Ruby's convention of appending a question mark to functions to imply the return of a boolean.

-* From **PHP**: all arrays can freely be treated as associative arrays (hashes) and, while not recommended, you can mix numeric and string keys.
+* From **PHP**: arrays and associative arrays are internally "ordered maps" and, while not recommended, you can mix numeric and string keys.

 General concepts: